namanraj2611/RedisPersistence-Practice/README.md

-### This is a Practice Project created for understanding Spring Boot + Redis = Spring Data Redis, performing Basic CRUD Operations, Provides faster read and writes.
+### This is a Project created for understanding Spring Boot + Redis = Spring Data Redis, performing Basic CRUD Operations, Provides faster read and writes.